xerc/mac-install-guide/faq/do-not-use-mac-system-ruby/index.md

 If you see `/usr/bin/ruby`, it is the pre-installed macOS system Ruby.

-You should [Install Ruby with Homebrew](/ruby/12.html) or use a version manager such as asdf, chruby, rbenv, or rvm.
-A version manager can also help if you're juggling multiple projects that can't be updated all at once.
+For developing projects with Ruby, you should [Install Ruby with Homebrew](/ruby/12.html) or use a version manager such as asdf, chruby, rbenv, or rvm.
+A version manager can help if you're juggling multiple projects that can't be updated all at once.
 For a guide that compares version managers and shows the best way to install Ruby, see [Install Ruby on a Mac](https://mac.install.guide/ruby/index.html).

+Some developers use the system Ruby for running sysadmin scripts.
+That's fine, as long as you don't alter the system Ruby by attempting to update or adding gems.
+Remember, the system Ruby is there for macOS, not for you.

-## Why the macOS system Ruby is bad
+## Why using the macOS system Ruby is bad

-Take a look at the reasons why it's a bad idea to use the Mac default Ruby.
+Take a look at the reasons why it's a bad idea to use the Mac default Ruby for development.

 ### Gem installation problems

 Ruby is a powerful and popular language because of thousands of RubyGems that provide ready-made software libraries to save development effort (you don't have to code everything from scratch).
 Most Ruby projects use a few gems (or sometimes dozens of gems).

 The default location for Ruby gems is the system Ruby directory `/Library/Ruby/Gems/2.6.0`.
 That directory is owned by `root`, the system superuser.
-Ordinary users are not allowed to write to it.
+Ordinary users are not allowed to write to it (and you really shouldn't alter this folder).

 If you try to install a gem, for example, `gem install rails`, you'll get a permissions error: